 Understand Your Earning Power

+Using time tracking software can significantly boost productivity by providing detailed insights into how time is spent.
 Having this data can help them make better budgeting plans and saving arrangements.
 They can create a better outlook for the upcoming year and figure out how to manage finances.

-Breakdown Hourly Rates
+Breakdown of Hourly Rates

 Full-time employees can use data from calculating annual working time to understand how many hours they work each day, week, and month.
+This information is crucial for understanding their hourly wage and how it translates to their overall earnings.

 Better Use of Leave and Time Off

 Your annual working hours can help you understand if taking time off impacted your earnings or if you didn’t take enough time to rest in the course of a year.
+This includes considering paid vacation days, which are often provided by companies but not mandated by federal law in the US.

 It also helps you to take full advantage of all your paid time off and holidays.